Last updated:

 Contract testing

-When working with APIs between teams or external partners, it is especially important that the format of requests and responses remains predictable.
+When working with APIs between teams or external partners, it is especially important that the format of requests and responses remain predictable.
 Contract testing allows you to verify that both parties - the client and the server - agree to the exchange structure and do not violate it during updates.

 We implement contract tests that automatically check API compliance with documentation or consumer expectations - before going into production.